chaficazar/PortfolioProjects/Project 4/Initial Data/README.md

-### H3 he three tables used for the analysis are as follows:
+### The three tables used for the analysis are as follows:

 **-Projects:** lists all projects in the GCC Region between 2012 until April 2022